shawnh2/BankCard-Recognizer/README.md

 5. Press `Identify` button, it will start locate and do identification.
 6. Activate manual location by double click the Image view, then draw the interest area and press `Identify`.

-*note: the old CRNN model has been deprecated, now you can take pre-trained network to train a new model.*
+*Notice: the old CRNN model has been deprecated, now you can take pre-trained network to train a new model.
+But if you want to use it anyway, please see Issues#7.*

 ## Training
 ### Prepare